 INTRODUCTION

 Imagine you are heading to Christie's to bid on a Monet painting, which experts believe is worth $1 million based on its size and medium.
-However, you’re unaware of that and have no idea how much the Monet is worth, so you look up recent sales of other Impressionist paintings.
+However, you’re unaware of the experts’ valuations and you have no idea how much the Monet is worth, so you look up recent sales of other Impressionist paintings.
 You find out a Van Gogh sold for $20 million last week.
-With that number in mind, you start to believe the Monet is also worth $20 million, and that’s how much you bid – even if that reflects more of the Van Gogh than the Monet.
+With that number in mind, you start to believe the Monet is also worth $20 million, and that’s how much you bid – even if that amount reflects more on the value of the Van Gogh than of the Monet.

-This is the anchoring effect - a well-studied cognitive bias in which the first number you hear (the “anchor”) can shape your perception of what is normal, even if that number is irrelevant.
+This is known as the anchoring effect - a well-studied cognitive bias in which the first number you hear (the “anchor”) can shape your perception of what is normal, even if that number is irrelevant.
 This was first demonstrated in a landmark experiment by Tversky & Kahneman (1974).
-Participants were given five seconds to mentally calculate the product of numbers 1 through 8, visually written out for them on a blackboard.
+In that study, participants were given five seconds to mentally calculate the product of numbers 1 through 8, visually written out for them on a blackboard.
 It was found that if the numbers were displayed as “1x2x3x4x5x6x7x8”, participants would read the lower numbers first and give a median estimate of 512 for the product.
 On the other hand, if the numbers were displayed as “8x7x6x5x4x3x2x1”, then participants would first see the higher numbers and give a much higher median estimate of 2250.
-First (quantitative) impressions do affect judgment.
+Thus, it seems that first impressions do affect judgment, at least in quantitative situations.

-This bias appears in the market for fine art auctions, which in 2014 saw a sales volume of approximately $7.35 billion.
-To the best of our knowledge, Beggs & Graddy (2009) are the first to formally study anchoring in the context of art auctions, describing it as follows.
-The true (hedonic) value of an artwork, say a painting, is assumed to be determined by its hedonic characteristics such as artist and medium.
+This bias also appears in the market for fine art auctions, which in 2014 saw a sales volume of approximately $7.35 billion.
+To the best of our knowledge, Beggs & Graddy (2009) who are the first to formally study anchoring in the context of art auctions, describe it as follows.
+The true (hedonic) value of an artwork, say a painting, is assumed to be determined by its hedonic characteristics, such as artist and medium.
 These features do not change over time, which means that if buyers were perfectly rational, they would pay only according to their (time-dependent) demand for those hedonic characteristics.
-If however, buyers learn the painting previously sold for a very high price, they may internalize that previous high price as a reference point (the anchor) and drive up the current price from there.
-This fixation on past price may be interpreted as an anchoring bias, because past price is actually an irrelevant signal.
+If, however, buyers learn the painting previously sold for a very high price, they may internalize that previous high price as a reference point (the anchor) and drive up the current price from there.
+This fixation on past price may be interpreted as an anchoring bias, because past price is actually an irrelevant signal for determining a painting’s value.
 Specifically, if we account for the painting’s (unchanging) true value by subtracting it from past price, the resulting past residual will only include past bidding activity and other unobserved inputs into past price, which do not reflect the painting’s true value.
-In other words, anchoring (identified in that past residual) is said to occur when past price biases current price beyond hedonic factors.
+In other words, anchoring, as identified in that past residual, is said to occur when past price biases current price beyond hedonic factors.

 Of course, the exact behavioral mechanism by which auction participants internalize and act upon past price cannot be inferred from just observing prices.
-Hence in our research and in much the literature, including Beggs & Graddy (2009), the process is treated as a black box.
+Hence in our research and in much of the literature, including Beggs & Graddy (2009), the bidding process is treated as a black box.
 The mere observation of this effect, i.e. past price biasing current price, suffices for our definition of anchoring (discussed further in Section 5).